How to Optimize Your Instagram Profile to Skyrocket Growth

 This appears underneath your Instagram profile picture, and in the search results.

 To edit your Instagram profile business name, navigate to your profile, tap “Edit Profile,” and then type in your desired name.

 Step 4: Use a Branded Instagram Profile Picture

 Your profile picture immediately draws the attention of every person who visits your Instagram profile.
 What’s more, it’ll show up next to every comment and post that you share.

-So, it’s vital that yours looks great.
+That’s why it’s vital that yours looks great.